Doctorate in Clinical Psychology

-The Programme commenced in 1996 and, as a newly established Programme, was able to be innovative and creative in its approach to training clinical psychologists.
-The Programme has continued to develop, while maintaining its original ethos, so that today it is viewed as a flexible and contemporary training course with a well-established reputation for producing excellent clinicians.
-Trainee clinical psychologists are considered to be junior colleagues in the profession and an asset to NHS psychology services in which they practise under supervision.
+The course commenced in 1996 and took an innovative and creative approach to training clinical psychologists which it has maintained for two decades.
+The course has continued to develop, while maintaining its original ethos, so that today it is viewed as a flexible and contemporary training course with a well-established reputation for producing excellent clinicians.
+Trainee Clinical Psychologists are considered to be junior colleagues in the profession and an asset to NHS psychology services in which they practise under supervision.

-The Programme emphasises the importance of collaborative, team and inter-disciplinary working.
+The course emphasises the importance of collaborative, team and inter-disciplinary working.

-Psychological formulation is at the heart of psychological intervention in health and social care and graduates will leave the Programme able to provide individualised formulations from several theoretical perspectives.
+Psychological formulation is at the heart of psychological intervention in health and social care and graduates will leave the course able to provide individualised formulations from several theoretical perspectives.